A sample VM image in QCOW2 format. Instructions to download a sample image are provided below.

 Create a temporary folder on your local system.

-On the command line, type ls CentOS-7-x86_64-GenericCloud.qcow2 to verify that your image was downloaded successfully to your temporary folder.
+On the command line, type ls CentOS-7-x86_64-GenericCloud.qcow2 to verify that your image is in your working directory.

 Upload the image to Artifactory by typing in curl -u <username> -T ./CentOS-7-x86_64-GenericCloud.qcow2 "https://artifactory.mobiledgex.net/artifactory/repo-<orgname>/CentOS-7-x86_64-GenericCloud.qcow2".

 Once prompted, type in your user password to proceed.

 To observe the upload process of your file, type --progress-bar -o upload.txt.